department-of-veterans-affairs/vets-design-system-documentation/src/_patterns/help-users-to/stay-informed-of-their-application-status.md

 #### For synchronous submissions

-If there's no lag time between the user submitting the form and us receiving the form in a system of record, you only need to implement 1 email notification:
+If there's no lag time between when someone submits the form and when VA receives it in a system of record, you only need to implement 1 email notification:

 1. **Received**: The notification when we've received a submitted form in the system of record.
 This means the form is ready for processing. **Only send this status notification when we have confirmation that the request has reached the system of record.**